vmfreixas/tr-XPES/README.md

 orbital index with the one of the orbital replaced in the main transition of the neutral excited state (HOMO in the original case).

-  Dyson orbitals are coded in Python and use Pyscf for calculating overlaps.

   Transition dipole moments and rotational averages are coded in Matlab.

+  The example corresponds to a single point computation of the HBQ system.

+  The notebook splits the computation in two steps:
+  1- DO computation
+  2- Transition moment computation

+  From the transition moments the computation of the tr-XPES signal is strighforward.